Referencing the DynamicPDF Viewer

-The easiest way to reference and deploy DynamicPDF Viewer in your project is by installing the NuGet package from directly within Visual Studio's Package Manager.
-Alternatively, you can follow the instructions here to reference and deploy the assembly manually by downloading the zip file containing the necessary files from our website https://www.dynamicpdf.com/View-PDF-.NET.aspx.
+The easiest way to reference and deploy DynamicPDF Viewer in your project is by installing the NuGet package directly within Visual Studio's Package Manager.
+Alternatively, you can follow the instructions to reference and deploy the assembly manually by downloading the zip file containing the necessary files from our website https://www.dynamicpdf.com/View-PDF-.NET.aspx.

-NOTE: We recommend installing using the NuGet package, as this is the easiest and least error-prone installation method.
+Installing using the NuGet Package Manager is the easiest and least error-prone installation method.

 Referencing NuGet package

 Install the DynamicPDF Viewer for .NET NuGet Packages directly within Visual Studio's Package Manager.
 It will add the reference to the Viewer library and the necessary native libraries to the project.